 - give a benefit to an employee without the consent of such employee’s employer, and

-- do so with the intent to influence the conduct of the employee in relation to the employer’s commercial affairs.4
+- do so with the intent to influence the employee’s conduct in relation to the employer’s commercial affairs.4

 Note, too, that bribery charges received some press as of late because of the latest news involving the college basketball bribery scandal, the University of Arizona, and the Wildcats’ basketball coaching staff.5